hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

           ]
   }
   ```
   In this sample, a single verification policy rule is specified for data views coming from `trade-logistics-network`: it states that the data returned by the `GetBillOfLading` query made to the `shipmentcc` chaincode on the `tradelogisticschannel` channel requires as proof two signatures, one from a peer in the organization whose MSP ID is `ExporterMSP` and another from a peer in the organization whose MSP ID is `CarrierMSP`.
+(Note: if remote network is corda, the resource from access control policy can be used here as pattern, along with changing the node names in criteria.)

   You need to record this policy rule on your Corda network's vault by invoking corda sdk's function `VerificationPolicyManager.createVerificationPolicyState(proxy, verificationPolicyProto)`, where `proxy` is an instance of `CordaRPCOps` as described in previous sections, and `verificationPolicyProto` is an object of protobuf `com.weaver.protos.common.verification_policy.VerificationPolicyOuterClass.VerificationPolicy`.
 Refer [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/common/protos/common/verification_policy.proto) for protos details.
 Google's protobuf library can be used to convert above JSON to protobuf object.